 Visiting the Kutna Hora Bone Church and other sites in Kutna Hora is undoubtedly one of the more interesting day trips you can take from Prague.

 The Czech Republic is home to some of the most magnificent castles, delicious beer and beautiful nature in the world.
 It is also home to Sedlec Ossuary, which houses the decorated remains of more than 40,000 people.
 Think we’re kidding?
 We’re not.

-Only one hour outside of Prague, Sedlec Ossuary (Kostnice), or as its better-known, the Kutna Hora Bone Church, is one of the country’s most unusual and well-known tourist attractions.
+Only one hour outside of Prague, Sedlec Ossuary (the Kutna Hora Bone Church) is one of the country’s most unusual tourist attractions.
 Each year, thousands of curious tourists pass through the small Czech village of Sedlec to see the bizarre arrangements of human remains with their own eyes.
 It isn’t as creepy as it sounds, promise.

 A day trip from Prague to Sedlec Ossuary can easily be combined with several UNESCO World Heritage Sites and the medieval mining town of Kutna Hora.
 Kutná Hora, or the city of silver, was once the seat of national treasury and was responsible for much of the wealth and power throughout the Czech Kingdom.
 Much like the Bone Church, Kutná Hora is filled to the brim with remnants of the past including the late gothic Church of St. Barbara and the 13th-century Italian Court palace.

-If you’re visiting Prague, Kutná Hora is an easy, affordable and memorable day trip from the busy Czech capital.
+If you’re visiting Prague, Kutná Hora is an easy, affordable, and memorable day trip from the Czech capital.

 First things first, let’s help you get there.